Share

 By Chase Harrison and Khalea Robertson

-Hispanic voters—concerned about the economy, immigration, and abortion rights—are deciding between Harris and Trump.
+Hispanic voters—concerned about the economy and immigration—are deciding between Harris and Trump.
 Which way do they lean?

 The next president of the United States will be no stranger to the White House, as former President Donald Trump and current Vice President Kamala Harris face off on November 5.
 Voters will also elect all members of the House of Representatives, a third of the Senate, and other state and local offices.